33 Meanings

 Waiting

-Bell's not ringing
+Bells not ringing

-Everything got quiet suddenly no Dolby
+Everthing got quiet suddenly; no dolby

 Film is flapping on the side of the projector